Code-Institute-Submissions/Garathd-milestone-project-3/README.md

 ### Python and Flask

-...
-Using Python for as much as this project as possible.
+...Using Python for as much as this project as possible.
 Flask is the Python Framework I’m using for this application

 ### SCSS
-...
-Using Sass to better organise my CSS code
+...Using Sass to better organise my CSS code

 ### Javascript and jQuery
-...
-Using jQuery and javascript for scroll to top button and showing and hiding buttons and divs
+...Using jQuery and javascript for scroll to top button and showing and hiding buttons and divs

 ### Bootstrap 4
-...
-Using Bootstrap 4 Template from startbootstrap.com
+...Using Bootstrap 4 Template from startbootstrap.com

 ### Gulp
-...
-Using Gulp to watch out for SCSS changes and converting SCSS to CSS
+...Using Gulp to watch out for SCSS changes and converting SCSS to CSS

 ## Testing